Table of Contents

 Before writing your policy, consider why you are looking to create a PTO policy in general and why you want it to be an accrual policy instead of a use-it-or-lose-it policy.
 What work culture are you trying to foster at your company and how does an accrual PTO policy contribute to that?
 Also consider which employees will be added to the PTO policy (i.e., full-time, part-time, exempt, nonexempt employees).

-Step 2: Consider the Legal Requirements To Offer PTO at Your Company, As Well as Potential Budgetary Costs for Payout
+Step 2: Consider Legal Requirements And Potential Budgetary Costs for Payout

 Take a look at the labor and PTO laws of the state(s) where you have employees.
 When drafting your PTO policy, you’ll need to consider what the requirements are for each state where you have employees.
 Some states may require a cash payout of PTO when an employee leaves the company.
 If this is the case in your state, you may want to consider the budgetary implications of such an accrual PTO policy.

-Step 3: Decide the Amounts and Accrual Details of Your PTO Policy
+Step 3: Decide the Details of Your PTO Policy

 Step 4: Determine the Logistics

 Identify the system you would like to use to track earned, saved and spent PTO.
-This may be on spreadsheets that you create yourself or by using an HR application like Eddy to automate things for you.
+This may be on spreadsheets that you create yourself or by using a PTO management software like Eddy to automate things for you.

 Step 5: Write Your Policy, Revise and Communicate It to Your Company